Georgia Other Regulations

 Check Mirrors and Windshield.
 Inspect mirrors and windshield for cracks, dirt, illegal stickers, or other obstructions to seeing clearly.
 Clean and adjust as necessary.

 Check Emergency Equipment

 - Check for safety equipment:

-- Spare electrical fuses (unless vehicle has circuit breakers) 6 fuses.
+- Spare electrical fuses (unless vehicle has circuit breakers).